Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Conclusion

 \section{Conclusion}

-This paper introduces an algorithm for certifying the presence of disconnected components in the feasible spaces of OPF problems.
-The proposed algorithm first applies the method from~\cite{molzahn-nonconvexity_search} to identify a candidate pair of points which may be in disconnected components of the feasible space due to the presence of an infeasible point between them.
-Our algorithm then uses the QC relaxation and bound tightening techniques in an attempt to certify that all points on a candidate separating hyperplane are infeasible for the OPF problem's constraints.
-In that case, the candidate pair of points indeed belong to different disconnected components of the OPF problem's feasible space and thus no feasible path exists between them.
-Otherwise, the disconnectedness is indeterminate.
-Numerical results illustrate the algorithm's ability to certify that a range of OPF test cases have disconnected feasible spaces.
+\rn{This paper presents an algorithm for certifying the presence of disconnected components in the feasible spaces of OPF problems.
+The algorithm identifies candidate operating points that may lie in different components and employs the QC relaxation with bound tightening to verify that all points on a separating hyperplane are infeasible.
+When infeasibility is confirmed, the two operating points are proven to belong to distinct disconnected components, indicating that no feasible path exists between them.
+To the best of our knowledge, this is the first algorithm capable of rigorously certifying disconnectedness in OPF feasible spaces.
+Understanding whether non-convexities correspond to disconnected components enhances both theoretical insights into OPF feasible space geometry and the reliability of power system operations, with practical implications by enabling feasible-space decomposition, contingency-aware dispatch, and secure operating point selection.
+Future work will focus on developing systematic methods for selecting the optimal rotation of the separating hyperplane and integrating this approach with feasible path algorithms.}

-To the best of our knowledge, this is the first algorithm capable of rigorously certifying disconnectedness for an OPF feasible space.
-Characterizing whether OPF feasible space non-convexities are associated with disconnected components is key to better understanding the challenges encountered by OPF solution algorithms and also helps inform system operators when it is not possible to maintain OPF constraint feasibility while transitioning between pairs of operating points.

-Our future work aims to develop systematic methods for selecting the angular rotation of the candidate separating hyperplane.
-While perpendicular orientations to the line connecting the pair of feasible points works well for many test cases, we also have examples where alternate orientations are necessary to certify disconnectedness.
-Additionally, we aim to combine the algorithm in this paper with recently developed feasible path algorithms~\cite{lee2020,turizo2025} to more extensively study OPF problems where feasible paths cannot be identified and thus better characterize non-convexities in OPF feasible spaces.

 \ifarxiv

 Tables~II--VIII provide the voltage phasors for points $A$ and $B$ which our proposed algorithm identifies as belonging to different disconnected components of the corresponding OPF problems' feasible spaces.